-Abasi Guitars: Design refinement, execution + renderings
+Abasi Guitars: Design, execution + renderings

 In 2014, a conversation with guitarist Tosin Abasi turned to an idea he had for his own signature guitar.
 Upon showing me a sketch of a design he had conceived, I offered to help him draw up his original design to help pull the development process along.